Fire Rated Doors and Frames

 Louvers can be installed on fire rated doors but they have to be fusible link.
 This means that once the heat from the fire reaches a certain temperature (usually 105 degrees), the fusible link will melt which causes the louver blades to close .
 This will help prevent the spread of fire.
 The maximum size for these louvers is 24 x 24.
 There is no glass allowed in a fire rated door if it has a louver and no louvers at all can be installed in a 3 hour rated door.

 Stairwell doors have to be fire rated but they will also have to be rated as the temperature rise type if the building is 4 stories or higher.
-This means that the temperature on the stairwell side of the door can't get over a certain amount during the first 30 minutes of a fire.
+This means that the temperature on the stairwell side of the door can't get over a certain amount (usually 250 or 450 degrees) during the first 30 minutes of a fire.
+This is due to the fact that people are racing down the stairs in a panic during a fire and the ones up front are getting pushed into the door and crushed up against it...rather than being able to actually open the door and leave the building...from the people behind them panicking trying to get out first.
+The people up front were getting burned by being pressed against the hot door due to a fire on the other side of it.

 Remember to follow the requirements listed above.
-Codes differ from area to area but these are the standard.
+Specific codes differ from area to area but these are the standard.